 You’ll need to reach out to 5-10 businesses every single day and get their decision maker/business owners on the phone.

 You may need to set up a meeting time to talk to these people as just like you, they’re busy too.

-Once you get them on the phone you want to ensure you’re leading the meeting.
-You don’t them to be interviewing you as an advertiser asking you all types of questions.
+Once you get them on the phone you want to make sure that you’re leading the meeting.
+You don’t want them to interview you as an advertiser.

-You want to be telling them the value that you can be providing rather than having them ask a million and one questions.
+You want to sell to them the value that you can be providing, rather than having them ask a million and one questions.